zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

 Google SSO modules have been moved from the `portal-security-sso` project to a new project named `portal-security-sso-google`.
-This new projects is deprecated and available to download from Liferay Marketplace.
+This new project is deprecated and available to download from Liferay Marketplace.

 #### Who is affected?